msabramo/kallithea/docs/setup.rst

 Setting up LDAP support
 -----------------------

-RhodeCode starting from version 1.1 supports ldap authentication.
+Kallithea starting from version 1.1 supports ldap authentication.
 In order to use LDAP, you have to install the python-ldap_ package.
 This package is available via pypi, so you can install it by running